userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/04.adding-ufmodal/docs.md

 $ms = $this->ci->alerts;
 ```

-Next, we will use the `pastry.yaml` request schema to whitelist and filter the submitted data before then performing [server-side validation](/routes-and-controllers/client-input/validation#server-side-validation).
+Next, we will use the `pastry.yaml` request schema to whitelist and filter the submitted data before performing [server-side validation](/routes-and-controllers/client-input/validation#server-side-validation).
 We also run an Eloquent query to check if there is already a database record with the same name.
 If either of these actions fails then variable `$error` is set to `true` and the function ends by returning `  return $response->withJson([], 400);`.

 ```php
 // Load the request schema